-- 5 Positioning of Building The building should be the prominent feature of the site and should be placed nearly centered on the property side-to-side and biased to the front of the property.
-The building should frame street frontage and open spaces - 6 Driveways Curb cuts and site vehicular access should be minimized in frequency and width and should be combined with adjacent properties when the opportunity exists.
-Vehicular access should not dominate the site plan or the property and street frontage - Zocation of Parking Design the site to place all parking areas to the rear of buildings.
-Minimize the visual impact of parking with landscaping and screening, and position buildings to more directly contribute to the character and pedestrian orientation of the district - Election of Service, Loading and Utility Areas - Design the site layout to minimize impact, visibility, and public view of service areas, loading docks, dumpsters, utilities, or other utilitarian functions.
-Screen these components with landscaping and fencing be provided to the building entries and parking areas connecting to the sidewalk at the street frontage, pedestrian connections should be provided to adjacent amenities, paths or trails, or other connections to adjacent properties 10 Vehicular Circulation - Circulation in parking areas should be designed to allow for connections to existing parking areas on adjacent properties, internal circulation should be designed to allow for the convenient and efficient shared use of parking between properties 11 Alternative Modes of Travel -Convenient locations for bicycle parking should be provided and locations for car share spaces in the parking lot should be considered.
-If a bus stop is present
+- Positioning of Building The building should be the prominent feature of the property, placed nearly centered on the property side-to-side, and biased to the front of the property with the front of the building facing the front of the property framing street frontage and open spaces. - Driveways Curb cuts and site vehicular access should be minimized in frequency and width and should be combined with adjacent properties when the opportunity exists.
+Vehicular access should not dominate the site plan or the property and street frontage. - Zecation of Parking Design the site to place all parking areas to the rear of buildings.
+Minimize the visual impact of parking with landscaping and screening, and position buildings to more directly contribute to the character and pedestrian orientation of the district. - B Location of Service, Loading and Utility Areas - Design the site layout to minimize impact, visibility, and public view of service areas, loading docks, dumpsters, utilities, or other utilitarian functions.
+Screen these components with landscaping and fencing. - Sustainable Site Layout Design the site and building layout to benefit from an effective solar orientation for passive heating and cooling and use of renewable energy sources on site.